WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.0.15 (09-17-2019) =
+- Bugfix: Consideration of additional credits on the meter purchased separately
+- Improved : Automatic support for images hosted on a bucket

 = 1.0.14 (06-14-2019) =
 - Bugfix : Separation of the 2 bulk options during the alts update